pilotmoon/PopClip-Extensions/README.md

 ## Contributing

-If you'd like to contribute extensions, the best way is to fork this repository to your own account and add your new extension in there.
+If you'd like to contribute extensions, you can fork this repository to your own account and add your new extension in there.
 Then send me a pull request.
 I recommend adding a readme file in your extension directory, giving yourself credit.
 I'll assume you are happy for me to publish your contributions on the main PopClip extensions page.

+Alternatively, just send me the zipped extension in an email or in a tweet.

 ## Other Repos